Telegram-Mini-Apps/telegram-apps/README.md

 To learn more about platform itself, visit its [documentation](https://docs.telegram-mini-apps.com).

+## Motivation

+Why bother creating a project like `@tma.js` when there are existing solutions from the developers who own the platform?
+The answer is rather simple: the currently provided solution (SDK) does not seem to meet the required minimum quality standards.
+Of course, the term 'quality' is rather specific and subjective, but this section should make it more objective.

+This project was born during the research of a solution provided by Telegram - [telegram-web-app.js](https://telegram.org/js/telegram-web-app.js), which is considered the only existing SDK for Telegram Mini Apps by Telegram.
+Therefore, all the points described in this section will be related to this package.

+Because of the large section size, the complete motivation description has been moved to a [separate document](./MOTIVATION.md).

 ## Examples

 This repository provides the list of examples, using different frontend technologies: